TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### Sklearn Pipeline
-- This enables you to streamline the preprocessing and modeling steps into a single object, ensuring that all steps are applied consistently.
+- This enables you to streamline the preprocessing and modeling steps into a single pipeline.

 ### Example
 ```python